Formula One says racing in Africa is a priority

 "Africa is a continent that we don't race in and that is just wrong.
 It's somewhere that we very much want to (race in).
 It's a priority.

-Formula One's new CEO Stefano Domenicali told reporters last month that there was interest from North and SA.
+Formula One's new chief executive Stefano Domenicali told reporters last month that there was interest from North and South Africa.

 Targett-Adams said the sport still hoped Vietnam, whose inaugural race has been put on hold, might make its debut eventually.